lfe-deprecated/yaws-rest-starter/README.md

 like when run on top of the YAWS web server.
 This may be forked and used as the starter codebase for your own project.

+Note that Demo #4 is the currently recommended way to develop REST services in LFE on YAWS.

+In the future, lmug will support Compojure-like route composiition, and that will supplant existing tools.
+It will also be web-server agnostic, supporting OTP inets, YAWS, elli, Cowboy, and others.

 ## Dependencies [&#x219F;](#contents)